WisTex/Raconteur/.homeinstall/README.md

 ## How to run the script

-+ Register your own domain (for example at selfHOST) or a free subdomain (for example at freeDNS)
++ Register your own domain (for example at Gandi or selfHOST) or a free subdomain (for example at freeDNS)
 + Log on to your fresh Debian
   - apt-get install git
   - mkdir -p /var/www